Kharauzov/NiceDemo-SwiftUI/README.md

 **UPDATE**

-Recently I started migration of architecture to TCA.
+Recently I completed migration of architecture to TCA.
 Latest progress can be found at corresponding branch [feature/TCA](https://github.com/Kharauzov/NiceDemo-SwiftUI/tree/feature/TCA)
+Reducers were covered by unit tests as well.

 ## Features
 * Watch version with sync mechanism for auth state and favorite breeds